 - Sarah Vaughan

-- Tom Waits: Waits is a cross between Jazz, Blues and Alternative Indie.
+- Tom Waits: Waits is a cross between jazz, blues and alternative rock.
 But his first six albums, all recorded under the Asylum label, breathe very much the atmosphere of a jazz crooner and pianist in a late night bar (which he actually was for his early Live Album Nighthawks at the Diner).
 He had a huge shift in style after his frequent collaborator and now-wife Kathleen Brennan introduced him to the work of Captain Beefheart, which has been a major influence on his work since The '80s.
 Noted for his extremely gravelly voice, which is commonly used as a reference point in popular culture.

 - Amy Winehouse